 In late 1968, China provided us with a number of MiG-19 aircraft and they were assigned to the third fighter air regiment - Regiment 925 of Division 371 (currently, Regiment 925 is under Air Division 372).

-Since the early 1980s, Su-22 fighter jets have been present in Vietnam, starting to replace older aircraft.
+Since the early 1980s, Su-22 fighter jets have been present in Vietnam, starting to replace old aircraft.
 From April to December 1989, the Vietnam Air Force organized the reception, assembly and test flight of all 32 Su-22M4 fighter-bombers and 4 USu-22M4 trainer aircraft.

 In particular, in response to the mission of protecting the sovereignty of the Truong Sa archipelago, on November 7, 1987, a Su-22M squadron of Regiment 923 moved from Thanh Hoa to Phan Rang to carry out a training program for offshore flights.

 And to carry out the mission of flying to protect Truong Sa, the best pilots of Regiment 923 were selected.
-At 8:00 a.m. on March 10, 1988, squadron leader Vu Xuan Cuong and Soviet pilot Grigoriev piloted the SU-22M with serial number 8502 to fly patrol to Truong Sa archipelago for the first time.
+At 8:00 a.m. on March 10, 1988, squadron leader Vu Xuan Cuong and Soviet pilot Grigoriev piloted the SU-22M number 8502 to fly patrol to Truong Sa archipelago for the first time.

-Pilot Vu Xuan Cuong (right) and Su-22 number 8502 flew to Truong Sa for the first time, March 10, 1988.
+Pilot Vu Xuan Cuong (right) and Su-22 number 8502 flew to Truong Sa for the first time, March 10, 1988

-On April 25, 1995, Air Regiment 937 (Air Division 370) received the first 6 Su-27 fighter jets of the Vietnam Air Force.
+On April 25, 1995, Air Force Regiment 937 (Air Force Division 370) received the first 6 Su-27 fighter jets of the Vietnam Air Force.

-On June 26, 1995, Lieutenant General Pham Thanh Ngan, Commander of the Air Defense - Air Force, established Squadron 3 using Su-27 fighter jets, carrying out shock missions in the country's strategic defense direction.
+On June 26, 1995, Lieutenant General Pham Thanh Ngan, Commander of the Air Defense - Air Force, established Squadron 3 using Su-27 fighter jets, carrying out strike missions in the country's strategic defense direction.

-On August 4, 1995, the first flight of the Su-27 in the sky of Vietnam was carried out by pilot Vo Van Tuan (later Senior Lieutenant General - Deputy Chief of the General Staff of the Vietnam People's Army) and pilot Nguyen Van Than on aircraft number 8521.
+On August 4, 1995, the first flight of the Su-27 in the sky of Vietnam, was carried out by pilot Vo Van Tuan (later Senior Lieutenant General - Deputy Chief of the General Staff of the Vietnam People's Army) and pilot Nguyen Van Than on aircraft number 8521.

-Pilots Vo Van Tuan (left) and Do Van Duc (second from left to right) with Soviet experts (formerly) with the Su-27 aircraft for the first time in Truong Sa, September 14, 1997.
+Pilots Vo Van Tuan (left) and Do Van Duc (second from left to right) with Soviet experts (formerly) with the Su-27 aircraft for the first time in Truong Sa, September 14, 1997

 After nearly 10 years of using a mixture of Su-22M4 and Su-27 to guard Truong Sa, in November 2004, all Su-27 aircraft and pilots, aviation staff and technical equipment to ensure Su-27 of Regiment 937 were transferred to Regiment 935 (with Division 370, stationed at Bien Hoa airport).